soundpress/RulesOfNYC/docs/c06/index.rst

    (5) All wastewater treatment plants shall meet the following requirements to insure uninterrupted reliable operation:

-      (i) All wastewater treatment plants shall provide standby power units sufficient to run the entire plant in order to ensure uninterrupted reliable operation in the event of utility power failure and these units shall be equipped with an alarm and automatic start-up capability;
+      (i) All wastewater treatment plants shall provide standby power units sufficient to run the entire plant in order to ensure uninterrupted reliable operation in the event of utility power failure and these units shall be equipped with an alarm and automatic start-up capability.

-      (ii) All vital plant structures, mechanical and electrical equipment of new or existing wastewater treatment plants located or designed within the 100-year flood plain shall be protected from damage from a 100-year flood that may affect or disrupt its function or general performance.
+      (ii) All vital plant structures, mechanical and electrical equipment of wastewater treatment plants located or designed within the 100-year flood plain shall be protected from damage from a 100-year flood that may affect or disrupt its function or general performance.
 Such structures and equipment shall remain fully operational in a 25-year flood.

       (iii) The disinfection system shall be provided with backup units, an alarm and equipment that will insure processing of the plant flow without interruption and the backup electrical and/or mechanical equipment shall be equipped with automatic start-up capability.

-      (iv) Sand filtration or a Department-approved alternative technology to sand filtration shall be implemented in units of sufficient number and size to ensure that the flow they are designed to accommodate, consistent with the "Design Standards for Wastewater Treatment Works, Intermediate Sized Sewerage Facilities," New York State Department of Environmental Conservation (1988) and/or the "Recommended Standards for Wastewater Facilities," Great Lakes – Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers (2004), can be processed in the event that the largest such unit is off line;
+      (iv) Sand filtration or a Department-approved alternative technology to sand filtration shall be implemented in units of sufficient number and size to ensure that the flow they are designed to accommodate, consistent with the "New York State Design Standards for Intermediate Sized Wastewater Treatment Systems," New York State Department of Environmental Conservation (2014) and/or the "Recommended Standards for Wastewater Facilities," Great Lakes-Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers (2014), can be processed in the event that the largest such unit is off line;

       (v) All wastewater treatment plants must be equipped with a flow meter that includes a recording device; and